Contractor doctor: does taking a break get around the 24 month contractor expenses rule?

 I wanted enquire about the 24 month expenses rule.

-I have been with my current company for 18 months and do not envisage going on beyond 24 months.
+I have been providing services outside IR35 and via my lmited company to my current client for 18 months and do not envisage going on beyond 24 months.

 However if I wanted to come back to take another contract with the company at a later date how long a break will I have to take before I am entitled to claim expenses?